 There is pressure in every job to deliver.
 The stakes are high if you want to sustain and excel in your job.
-The things are more tricky in any business.
+Things are more tricky in any business.

 It is “your” business.
 It is your passion.
 You are supposed to deliver value in return for payment.
 There are deadlines and there are benchmarks you need to match and surpass.
 This is all creating pressure.

-Maximize your points and detail it as much as possible.
+Maximize your points and detail them as much as possible.

 Be realistic, what you dislike today is not going to change magically in the future and you will suddenly start liking it.

 Now make a list of possible options on how you can outsource these tasks so that you don’t have to work on them.
 You will have to hire people who are good at it and are better than you at doing that day after day.
 You will have to write down answers and possible solutions to all the questions asked above.